michelacameletti/risultati_modello_inla/README.md

 - Line 76: this is not a start of a new paragraph

+We have modified this.

 - Lin 97-98: could you move the code availability to the methodology section?

 - Line 128: in stead of with positive trend write "with concentrations decreasing towards the north"?

+Thanks for the suggestion, we have included this in the paper.

 - Line 129: does the gradient have an health impact? 😉 **Chiesto a Giorgio**

 - Line 134: Is ISPRA the institute?
 It is a bit confusing with JRC being in Ispra (town).
 If the acronym is ISPRA is the real one please use it.

+Yes ISPRA is the acronym for the institute, so we have left it in the paper.

 - Line 139: Does the mentioned criteria mean that you use a different set of observations for each month in the mapping procedure?
 Or did you remove the annual time series for every station with a missing month?
 The monthly time step in the training procedure is not introduced yet at this point (except the abstract).
 Can you phrase the sentence a bit more concise?
 You talk about observations per month, but the daily means are composed of averaged hourly or half-hourly values.
 Better to talk about "valid daily mean concentrations" or so (see line 142)?
 In line 143 use the term "monitoring stations" (in stead of "measurements" are located)